MavrykDynamics/maven-finance/src/indexer/README.md

 - Understanding how dipdup works: https://dipdup.net/docs/
 - All the Indexer DB Tables are defined in the [**sql_model**](./mavryk/sql_model/) subfolder and imported in the [**models.py**](./mavryk/models.py) files.
 If you want to index a new contract, I suggest you create another file in this subfolder to define its classes.
 - Some contracts contain entrypoints that work technically the same (like creating a Governance Satellite or Financial action for example).
 To simplify the saving process in the indexer a [**persister.py**](./mavryk/utils/persisters.py) has been created in the [`./mavryk/utils/`](./mavryk/utils/) folder.
 This folder contains helper functions used in various handlers throughout the project.
+- To ensure the indexer runs synchronously and index the proper operations in order a tweak has been made.
+The only index defined in _dipdup.yml_ contains the Governance contract origination handler.
+The handler (_on_governance_origination.py_) then creates a dynamic index launching the rest of the application.
+The rest of the application is define as a template in _dipdup.yml_.
+- Dipdup doesn't allow you to generate types for templates.If you want to develop a new handler, you will have to add it first in the mavryk_finance index of the _dipdup.types.yml_ file and run the command `yarn init-types`.
+Then you'll have to include the new handler in the template _mavryk_finance_template_ of _dipdup.yml_.
 - Use the `breakpoint()` python function as much as possible when implementing or updating a handler to debug your code easily: https://www.digitalocean.com/community/tutorials/python-breakpoint